On this page:

-All titles and subtitles should be capitalised with the exception of short prepositions within the title.
+All titles, headings and subheadings should be capitalised with the exception of short prepositions.
 For instance, ‘Summary: Gas Exploitation in Kazakhstan’.

-All titles and subsequent subtitles should follow the recommended order of bold, bold in italics and then italics.
+All headings and subheadings should follow the recommended order of bold, bold in italics and then italics.

 In terms of font style and size, please use Garamond 16 for the main title, Garamond 14 for the body and Garamond 11 for footnotes.
 Use 1pt spacing.